innodatalabs/innodatalabs.github.io/_posts/2017-10-24-automating-ml-training-with-jenkins-pipelines.md

 }
 ```

-Now we are done with the general provisioning
+Now we are done with the general provisioning.
+Time to think about doing the real stuff.

 ### Prepare for work
 In this step I will check out the repository, create virtual environment, and install project dependencies with pip.